-- Offer to assist your loved one with washing his or her hands.
+- Offer to help your loved one with washing their hands.

-- Position your loved one to sit up in the bed or in a chair.
+- Position your loved one to sit up in the bed or a chair.

-- Place table or bed tray over your loved one’s lap so he or she can see and reach the food.
+- Place a table or bed tray over your loved one’s lap so they can see and reach the food.

 - Sit near them.

-- Cut food, butter bread, pour and prepare liquids as needed.
+- Cut food, and butter bread, pour and prepare liquids as needed.

-- Ask them what he or she would like to eat first.
+- Ask them what they would like to eat first.

-- Encourage them to do as much self-feeding as possible.
+- Please encourage them to do as much self-feeding as possible.

-- Feed your loved one, one bite at a time.
-Use a spoon and fill only half-full and according to the ability to chew and swallow.
+- Feed your loved one bite at a time.
+Use a spoon and fill it only half-full according to the ability to chew and swallow.